RadonX-MM/manifest/README.md

 What is RadonX?
 ---------------
-RadonX is a CAF ROM for the OnePlus one based on AOSP and the AOSParadox project.
-The goal is to improve the heavy optimization already introduced by CAF in order to perfect AOSP.
+RadonX is a CAF ROM for the OnePlus one based on OmniROM.
+The goal is to optimize and improve the ROM by merging in CAF and using the standard SaberMod optimizations.
 Many features will also be added, but are second to performance.

 Syncing